World shares, Wall St futures lower ahead of US jobs report - NewsBreak

 Tokyo’s Nikkei 225 index shed 0.6% to 29, 611.57, while South Korea’s Kospi declined 0.5% to 2,960.27.
 In Sydney, the S&P/ASX 500 gained 0.4% to 7,456.90.

-The shortage in computer chips needed to make the machine is a serious problem unlikely to be resolved soon, the president of the Japanese video-game maker said Friday.
+The shortage in computer chips needed to make the Nintendo Switch machine is a serious problem unlikely to be resolved soon, the president of the Japanese video-game maker said Friday.

 “The extremely tight situation remains, and the future is uncertain,” Shuntaro Furukawa told reporters.